 Rainfall can also lead to dynamic cooling.
 The temperature in the clouds, where the rain originates, is lower than the ground level where we dwell.
 As raindrops fall, they reduce the temperature of the air.

 Raindrops also evaporate as they fall from the sky toward the ground.
 Every time this happens, the air cools just a little.
 The temperature will rapidly decrease in heavy rainfalls.

 Unless you use an artificial heat source to combat this change in the atmosphere, your home will become colder to match the temperatures outside.
 When the body temperature drops, we feel ready for sleep.

 Rainfall is among the most popular settings on white noise machines, but it’s technically classed as pink noise.
 A study in Industrial Health found that pink noise is connected to a night of deep, restful sleep.

 White Noise vs. Pink Noise for Sleep

 While white and pink noise aids sleep, Noise and Health claims that pink noise improves the ability to focus on a task and memory upon waking.

 This suggests that pink noise leads to more benefits associated with deep, restful sleep.

 Examples of white noise and pink noise are as follows.

-Many people that sleep with background sounds will have a preference for white or pink noise.
+Many people who sleep with background sounds will prefer white or pink noise.
 If you want to experience this for the first time, consider the pink noise of a recording of steady rainfall.